How Many Miles Will a Mitsubishi Galant Last?

 How many miles can a Mitsubishi Galant last?

-Keep in mind that—especially when shopping used—several factors will affect how long your car will ultimately last, including the current age, mileage, and condition.
-We can assure you that the only way to reach the 200,000-mile mark is with regular oil changes and other maintenance.
+Especially when shopping used, several factors will affect how long your car will ultimately last, including the current age, mileage, and condition.
+The only way to reach the 200,000-mile mark is with regular oil changes and staying on top of your

 How many years do Mistubishi Galants last?